Triana raid

-The Triana raid of 1178 was an expedition under the orders of Prince Sancho of Portugal against the Almohad Caliphate in the modern territories of Extremadura and Alentejo.
-Sancho would achieve an astonishing victory over the Muslims.
-It would be one of the most daring military operations conducted in the history of Portugal and allowed the prince Sancho to affirm himself as a worthy commander and heir to the throne.
+The Triana Raid was an exceptionally bold raid conducted by Prince Sancho of Portugal in 1178.
+With an army exceeding 7,000 men, the expedition led by Sancho traveled nearly 400 kilometers to the Almohad capital of Seville destroying settlements and food supplies throughout the journey.
+It was one of the most daring military operations conducted in the history of Portugal, it allowed the prince Sancho to affirm himself as a worthy commander and heir to the throne and ultimately propelled the international recognition of Portugal as an independent sovereign nation.